What is CRM

 There is a lot written about CRM software, but not much is written by an Australian company with local knowledge of the CRM software market in Australia.

 As a software development company we were pulled into the CRM software world due to the lack of CRM software systems that our clients loved.
 The main issue was that the CRM systems were built for a mass market, which is why they have a lot of users and reviews and seemingly universal appeal.
-However, most mass market CRM softwares are not very customisable and can have quite rigid and stifling structures.
+However, most mass market CRM software is not very customisable and can have quite rigid and stifling structures.

 The other issue was very few CRM Software products, actually integrated with Australian accounting systems (especially directly or deeply).
 The same went for the other business software that Australian businesses were actually using everyday.